-You can help yourself by getting to know your managers better and find out what makes them tick.
+You can help yourself by getting to know your managers better and finding out what makes them tick.
 Maybe you will see some surprising facts.
 But what if you do not?

 My real thoughts, however, are with the people, who will not be able to live through all this and find themselves in trouble time and again with their bosses.
 To them I say: It is time for a change!
 And I mean real change.

 Ever thought of leaving your boring 9-5 job, but do not know how best to do it?
 Here is my number 1 recommendation: you will start your own internet business (even next to your job initially) and make money on the side.
 You will become your own boss, working from home as an affiliate marketer.
 And I am sure you can do this as many have preceded us already.